deejay-hub/openai-data-loss-prevention/README.md

 This policy was created with the Flex Gateway Policy Development Kit (PDK).
 To find the complete PDK documentation, see [PDK Overview](https://docs.mulesoft.com/pdk/latest/policies-pdk-overview) on the MuleSoft documentation site.

-The component has the following properties that can be set at design time in App Builder by an administrator
+The policy has the following properties

 | Property                                   | Description                                                                                                 | Type                                   |
 | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------| -------------------------------------- |